 During a weight loss phase, the goal is to restrict your daily calorie intake to below what you need.
 Eating less food means that you also may forfeit some important micronutrients.
 This is something you want to try and avoid.

 To lose weight, a calorie deficit is needed.
-A calorie deficit means you eat fewer calories than you expend in a day.
-There are many strategies to achieve a calorie deficit, such as counting macros, intermittent fasting, and more.
+A calorie deficit means you eat fewer calories than you expend daily.
+Many strategies to achieve a calorie deficit include counting macros, intermittent fasting, and more.